naveenshan-hub/Bioinfo_assignments/README.md

 ## **Overview:**

-**This project aims to identify the Undocumented and Unidentified meat samples, which raises the concern that the samples could belong to protected species.
+**This project aims to identify the Undocumented meat samples, which raises the concern that the samples could belong to protected species.
 We have been provided with FASTA sequences from DNA barcoding and now have to carry out the further analysis.**